 So, there you have it.
 The truth about Instagram Pods – they can work if done correctly.
 They can also be a major waste of time.
 Try it out and see what works for YOU.
 Once you find what is working, keep at it and you will surely see a positive impact in your experience on Instagram!

-Want to learn how to attract more followers, increase your engagement and make more sales?
+Learn how to attract followers, increase engagement & make more sales on Instagram!

 Are you part of an Instagram Pod?
 What has your experience been?